MileHacker Logo

 Historical Site Etiquette

-When visiting shrines and holy places, observe local customs.
+When visiting shrines and places of worship, observe local customs.
 Remove shoes where indicated, avoid loud conversations, and respect prayer areas.

 Respectful Practices